HeavenHavoc/Havoc/README.md

 # What is [ TheBackToHack ] Tool ?:

-TheBackToHack she a tool that has been programmed to facilitate penetration for hackers,
+TheBackToHack a tool that has been programmed to facilitate penetration for hackers,

-And you can do a lot of attacks using them
+And you can do a lot of attacks using it

-It has a lot of options that will help you a lot in your Jobs :)
+It has a lot of options that will help you in penetration

 # How you Install it